-Deferred tax asset of the subsidiaries has not been recognised in respect of these items as it is not probable that taxable profit will be available against which the deductible temporary differences can be utilised.
+Deferred tax assets of the subsidiaries have not been recognised in respect of these items as it is not probable that taxable profit will be available against which the deductible temporary differences can be utilised.

 18. TRADE AND OTHER PAYABLES